zydou/arti/doc/dev/notes/rpc-meta-draft.md

 and the expected contents of the successful `result`.

 Unrecognized parameters must be ignored.
+Indeed, any unrecognized fields in a JSON object must be ignored, both by the server and by the client.

 Invalid JSON
-and parameter values that do not match their specified types will be treated as an error.
+and parameter values that do not match their specified types must be treated as an error, both by the server and by the client.

 ## Data Streams